-Wings.
-Hot wings.
-They’ve forever been one of my favorite foods!
 Growing up in Louisiana and Texas means I’ve always had a taste for spicy foods and hot buffalo wings definitely deliver on that count.
 I’ve also taken the time to search out some of the best wings in Cincinnati over the years and will share that here as well.
+Having wing sauce out may not always be perfectly keto, but by asking a few questions you’ll usually get something that has low or no sugar.

-Take the lovely list of ingredients in the photo to the right for example.
+This photo on the right is a list of ingredients is from a bottle of buffalo wing sauce available at your local supermarket.
 The third ingredient is canola oil.
 I’ll save an in-depth discussion on why you should avoid canola oil for a later date, but here are just a couple of reasons.
 It’s made of corn; almost all corn in the United States is genetically modified (GMO), which also means it’s grown with a bunch of Roundup and other chemicals.
 Canola is a heavily processed food.

 According to the Weston A. Price Foundation,